magento/architecture/design-documents/web-api-controllers.md

 can have _property_ elements (which can have child _properties_ as well) to specify entity IDs and groups for those properties.
 The ability to specify these entity IDs/groups for properties explicitly instead of relying on auto-generated ones (like having _customer.addresses_ for addresses) is needed to reuse rules for different endpoints.

-This validation configuration potentially can be reused for HTML controllers and graphQL resolvers as well.

-This rules lists are extensible by 3rd party developers allowing them to easily add validation for new properties they introduce or change defaults.

 When validation fails web API framework will throw ValidationException.
 This exception has to be introduced since existing Magento\Framework\Validator\Exception cannot describe validation errors properly.
 The exception will be rendered as following: